-- The material can produce severe chemical burns following direct contact with the skin. - Skin contact with acidic corrosives may result in pain and burns; these may be deep with distinct edges and may heal slowly with the formation of scar tissue. - Skin contact is not thought to produce harmful health effects (as classified under EC Directives using animal models).
+■ The material can produce severe chemical burns following direct contact with the skin.

+■ Skin contact with acidic corrosives may result in pain and burns; these may be deep with distinct edges and may heal slowly with the formation of scar tissue.

-Systemic harm, however, has been identified following exposure of animals by at least one other route and the material may still produce health damage following entry through wounds, lesions or abrasions.
+■ Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.

-- Open cuts, abraded or irritated skin should not be exposed to this material. - Solution of material in moisture on the skin, or perspiration, may increase irritant effects. - Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
+■ Open cuts, abraded or irritated skin should not be exposed to this material.

+■ Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.